matthew-cline/gh-multi-account/README.md

 1. `host/account`
 1. `host`

-The most specific id which matches the current repo will be used.
+The most specific id which matches the current repository will be used.

 Example token ids:
 ```